Share:

 If you are not sure whether or not the pre-action procedures apply to you, please contact us and we can assist.

-If we have an agreement, can we still settle outside of Court?
+If we have an agreement, can we still settle out of Court?

 Of course!
 The new Court system encourages parties to settle their disputes without commencing proceedings.